-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$1,311,085.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023 was \$1,407,684.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues, comprised primarily of assessments, increased during the fiscal year primarily due to increased assessment.
-Expenses increased primarily due to increases in operating and maintenance costs, including utilities and fuel, as well as increases in depreciation expense.
+Program revenues, comprised primarily of assessments, decreased during the fiscal year primarily due to a decrease in assessments.
+There was also an increase in capital related grants and donations for park projects.
+General revenues increased due to increases in investment earnings.
+Expenses increased primarily due to increases in operating and maintenance costs and personnel expenses.